 Airplane performance: takeoff, rate of climb, time to climb, ceilings, range and endurance, operating limitations, descent and landing.
 Helicopters and V/STOL aircraft.
 Airplane static stability and control: longitudinal stability, directional stability, and roll stability.
 Airplane equations of motion: kinematics and dynamics of airplanes, and stability derivatives.
 Dynamic response: longitudinal modes of motion, lateral modes of motion.
 Introduction to aircraft control.

-Orbital mechanics: two-body problem, Kepler's equation, classical orbital elements, and introduction to orbit perturbations.
-Spacecraft mission analysis: orbital maneuvers and station keeping, earth orbiting, lunar, and interplanetary missions, introduction to orbit determination.
-Spacecraft attitude dynamics: three-dimensional kinematics and dynamics of spacecraft, rotating reference frames and orientation angles, and spacecraft equations of motion.
-Spacecraft attitude stability and control: dual-spin platforms, momentum wheels, control-moment gyros, gravity gradient stabilization, introduction to spacecraft attitude determination and control.
+Orbital mechanics: two-body problem, Kepler's equation, classical orbital elements, introduction to orbit perturbations.
+Mission analysis: orbital maneuvers, earth orbiting and interplanetary missions.
+Spacecraft attitude dynamics: three-dimensional kinematics of rigid bodies, Euler angles, equations of motion.
+Attitude stability and control: spin stabilization, momentum wheels and gyros, gravity gradient stabilization.

 Aircraft design including aerodynamic, structural, and power plant characteristics to achieve performance goals.
 Focus on applications ranging from commercial to military and from manpowered to high-speed to long-duration aircraft.
 Semester project is a collaborative effort in which small design groups complete the preliminary design cycle of an aircraft to achieve specific design requirements.

 Advanced skills for engineering research are taught, which include experiments with digital electronic circuit analysis, dynamic data acquisition techniques, fundamentals of fluid power system design, GPS and inertial guidance systems, air-breathing propulsion, and fly-by-wire control.